-I am a second-year Master's student (M.S.) at the University of Maryland, College Park,
+I am a second-year Master's student (M.S. in CS '23) at the University of Maryland, College Park,

 I received a B.S. from the University of Maryland, College Park, in May 2021, where I majored in Computer Science with specialization in Machine Learning and minored in Technology Entrepreneurship.

-Outside of research, I like to appreciate artworks because pondering about a piece of art sometimes gives me an inspiration or an idea.
+Outside of research, I like to draw a sketch or appreciate artworks online or in person because observing a piece of art sometimes gives me an inspiration or an idea.

-In addition, as a supporter of diversity and inclusion and a believer in the power of peculiarity, I like to participate in workshops or events promoting diversity as a hobby.
+In addition, as a supporter of diversity, equity, and inclusion and as a believer in the power of peculiarity and unconventionalism, I like to take part in workshops or events promoting diversity as a hobby.